 Recently I tried to find a story that came to my Google Reader inbox.
 It was a story about a fella breaking two rods in one trip.
 The story was originally published by a paper in Arkansas and posted to their web site.
 I had to click on three links and pass through three sites just to get to the original story.

 This reminded me of a conversation I had with my father-in-law a few months ago.
 We had a run in with a ‘work-at-home-produce-nothing salesman’.
-You 443918201_845e933521know the type and I’m sure you have heard the ads on the radio, “Work at home and earn thousands a month and you don’t have to sale a thing.”
+You know the type and I’m sure you have heard the ads on the radio, “Work at home and earn thousands a month and you don’t have to sale a thing.”
 He told me afterwards that the biggest problem we have today is people who push paper, produce nothing, and want the pay of a business owner.

 I am beginning to believe that this is the case with some in the blogosphere.
 Now to qualify this and admit to doing this with my Twitter account.
 But, in my defense, I try to link to interesting and relevant stories as well I try to comment on those links as I can.
 I also write my own material for this blog.
 It seems to me that there are more and more sites out there that are dedicated to rehashing stories and links.
 It likely would not bother me if these sites gave a little comment on the subject or story, but what I see are sites dedicated to producing nothing and making a dime off the backs of bloggers and writers who actually produce something.